 A five centre self-guided bike tour from Fort William to Inverness in the Highlands of Scotland.
-5 nights bed and breakfast in (en-suite wherever possible) guesthouse accommodation, 4 days biking with hire of a front suspension bike that will be returned after the tour.
+5 nights bed and breakfast in (en-suite wherever possible) guesthouse accommodation, 4 days biking, hire of a front suspention bike would be extra.
 Includes: luggage transfers, route guide book and maps.

 START of TOUR: Fort William in the Highlands of Scotland.

 ARRIVAL DAY: At Fort William you will be fitting out with your bike.
 Your 1st nights’ accommodation is in the busy fishing port of Fort William.
 There are many places to eat in the town centre from fish and chip shops to luxury restaurants (meals not included in the tour price).
 Overnight Fort William, Scotland.

 DAY TWO: Bike from Fort William to Laggan.
 Distance approx. 23 miles (37km).
 After breakfast you would begin the ride out of Fort William with a nice easy start.
 The Caledonian Canal path is a traffic-free cycleway that allows you the freedom to look around and admire the stunning views as you go.
 This area of outstanding natural beauty is a real joy with Mountains, Lochs, and Rivers, keep an eye out for the wildlife too.
 A gravel forest track follows the full length of Loch Lochy to your next overnight stop at Laggan.
 You can choose eat at the guesthouse or there are two restaurants close by (meals not included).
 Overnight Laggan, Scotland.